Traditions and History

 Oscar P

-The Purple Poo is the oldest spirit organization in the state of Texas, evolving from the early 1920s Ten Tarleton Pepper and Ten Tarleton Sisters spirit organizations.
-The Poo, whose members are secret, attend many student activities on campus, masked and dressed in costumes, with the mission to promote the spirit of Tarleton.
+The Purple Poo is the oldest spirit organization in the state of Texas, evolving from the early 1920s Ten Tarleton Peppers (TTP) and Ten Tarleton Sisters (TTS) spirit organizations.
+The Poo, whose members are secret, attend many student activities on campus, masked and dressed in costumes, with the mission to promote the spirit of Tarleton State.

 The Texan Rider

-Although Tarleton’s athletic history dates to 1904, no nickname for its athletic teams came until 1917 when the college joined The Texas A&M University System and were known as the “Junior Aggies.”
-In 1925 legendary coach and athletic director W.J.
+Although Tarleton State’s athletic history dates to 1904, the first nickname came in 1917 when the college joined The Texas A&M University System and were known as the “Junior Aggies.”
+In 1925, legendary coach and athletic director W.J.
 Wisdom offered the attractive figure of $5 to any student who could come up with a sports moniker that he liked.
-The story has it that one day while walking across campus, Wisdom thought of “Plowboys” (many of Tarleton’s athletes then were agricultural students with rural and farming backgrounds).
-Wisdom liked the name so much he kept the money.
+The story has it that one day while walking across campus, Wisdom thought of “Plowboys” because of the school’s rich agricultural history.
+He liked the name so much he kept the money, and the teams took on the name.

-In 1961, college officials sponsored a contest for a new athletic nickname to reflect Tarleton’s new status as a four-year college.
-Top three vote-getters were “Texans,” “Rockets” and “Packrats.”
-“Texans” was chosen.
-All the men’s athletic teams were referred to as the “Texans”, and the women’s teams slowly became known as the “TexAnns.”
-In 2019, the students agreed to refer to all teams as “Texans.”
+In 1961, university officials sponsored a contest for a new mascot to reflect Tarleton State’s new status as a four-year college.
+Top three vote-getters were “Texans,” “Rockets” and “Packrats,” with “Texans” winning out.
+When women’s athletics moved to intercollegiate competition in 1968, the ladies took on the moniker of “TexAnns” which lasted until 2019 when the Student Government Association approved to move all teams under the Texan name.
 The Texan Rider emerged in the 1970s as the university mascot.

 Annual Events

-On November 29, 1939, North Texas Agriculture College rivals flew over the Tarleton campus and attempted to bomb our bonfire while also raiding our land by truck.
-Tarleton students threw objects at the plane, which then crash landed.
+On November 29, 1939, North Texas Agriculture College rivals flew over the Tarleton campus and attempted to destroy the annual bonfire while also raiding by land.
+Tarleton State students threw objects, including a famous piece of 2×4 lumber, at the plane and forced a crash landing.
 The NTAC students were captured, given a block-T haircut and sent on their way.
-The annual homecoming bonfire bears the name of the hero of that defense, L.V.
+Today, Tarleton State’s annual homecoming bonfire bears the name of the hero of that defense, L.V.
 Risinger, who died in 1994.
+The homecoming bonfire is annually the biggest bonfire in the state of Texas.